 3.1 Species diversity indices

 The results indicate that the BHS, GKVK is a diversified area with greater biodiversity.
 A total of 96 tree species were documented in all 104 quadrats which belong to 27 families.
 Fabaceae is the most dominant family recording 33.33% (32 species) of the species followed by Moraceae (8.33%) (8 species) and Combretaceae (6.25%) (6 species) (Fig. 2).
 Species richness was more in the Botanical Garden (Area D) followed by E7 (Tree Arboretum), because of maintenance and conservation of more species in garden and arboretum and lowest number of species were recorded in E1, E5, E8, E9 & E10 areas (Table 1).
 This could because of monoculture of only Mango orchards.
 Mouna et al. (2021) also recorded 98 tree species belonging to 33 families in Dharwad campus, Karnataka.
 The results from Joshi and Khadka’s (2013) study also recorded 53 tree species in the Churia region in Dhanusha and Mahottari District, Nepal which is less when compared to our study area.
-Gopalakrishna et al. (2015) reported 128 tree species belonging to 45 families in Scrub Forest of Bannerghatta National Park which means a greater richness of species compared to our study area.
+Gopalakrishna et al. (2015) reported 128 tree species belonging to 45 families in Scrub Forest of Bannerghatta National Park; Ingle et al. (2025) enlisted 175 angiosperm trees, representing 133 genera across 38 families from Botanic Garden of Indian Republic (BGIR), Noida which means a greater richness of species compared to our study area.